Follow these simple guidelines to help your child find just right books, books that they can read and comprehend independently.

 - most of the words can be decoded easily

-- has just 2-3 challenging words on the page
+- has no more than 2-3 challenging words on the page

-- when your child does encounter a challenging word, he/she can figure it out without losing the meaning
+- when your child does encounter a challenging word, he/she can use their reading strategies to figure it out without losing the meaning

 - your child can retell to you in their own words

-Many times, children want to read books that are above their reading level.
 If your child wants to read a book that is more challenging, read it to your child or with your child.
-Then, talk about the book.
+Talk about the book as you are reading it.
 Your child will hear the fluency and intonation in your voice, as well as develop the vocabulary as it is used in context.
 You will create wonderful memories through books.